npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_tagging_transactions.md

 2. In the transactions list, click the dimmed flag on the left side of the transaction you want to tag. <br/>This opens a selection of color flags.

-3. Select a flag of the desired color.
+3. Select a flag of the appropriate color.
     {% include image.html file="Tagging.png" alt="Tagging a transaction" %}